 The person who wins the rally gets to serve to start the next rally, so if you keep winning rallies, you keep serving.

 A racquetball game is usually to 15 points.
-A match is best of three games with the tie-breaking 3rd game to 11 points.
-In each game, you must win by 2 points.
+A match is best of five games with the tie-breaking 5th game to 11 points.
+In each game you must win by 1 point, except for the 5th game tie-breaker which you must win by 2 points.

 Serve– Serve by standing in the service box (formed by the two lines running between the side walls), drop the ball, and after it bounces on the floor hit the ball to the front wall.